Insights into CO dimerization at electrified Cu interfaces from large-scale machine learning simulations: Methods

 \subsubsection{Force convergence and consistency}

 The consistency between energy and force (e.g., $F=- \frac{dE}{dx}$) labels in DFT is critical to building reliable datasets for MLIP training.
-Given a level of theory, a static calculation in DFT codes like VASP are considered complete when the electronic self-consistency loop is converged.
+Given a level of theory, a static calculation in DFT codes like VASP is considered complete when the electronic self-consistency loop is converged.
 Convergence is often defined based on a break condition in total energy (e.g., total energy change between two electronic steps < $\sigma$, ``EDIFF'' in VASP).
-For OC25, the electronic termination criteria for the training data was set to $10^{-4}$ eV, balancing accuracy and computational cost, similar to previous works \cite{oc20,oc22,omat24}.
+For OC25, the electronic termination criterion for the training data was set to $10^{-4}$ eV, balancing accuracy and computational cost, similar to previous works \cite{oc20,oc22,omat24}.

 The net force on any system is expected to be identically zero (i.e., zero acceleration) in the absence of any external fields.
 However, if the electronic structure calculations are not fully converged, non-zero net forces may be observed.
 DFT codes often implement routines to correct for these spurious forces, denoted as `force drift.'
-For MD calculations in VASP, this drift is calculated and removed from the system during the integration step of MD.
-However, only the magnitude of the force drift is saved as an output -- not the corrected force actually used within the simulation\footnote{https://www.vasp.at/wiki/index.php/Category:Forces}.
-For the validation and test datasets, all calculations were conducted as single points (i.e., non MD-calculations, IBRION$\neq0$) where the spurious drift was removed using a tighter EDIFF in VASP ($10^{-6}$~eV).
-This allowed us to directly test the impact of force convergence on final model performance, with potential impact both on the value of OC25 and future dataset efforts and whether training datasets with tighter convergence thresholds are needed.
+For MD calculations in VASP, this drift is calculated and removed from the system during the integration step.
+However, only the magnitude of the force drift is saved as an output, not the corrected force actually used within the simulation\footnote{https://www.vasp.at/wiki/index.php/Category:Forces}.
+For the validation and test datasets, all calculations were conducted as single points (i.e., non-MD calculations, IBRION$\neq0$) where the spurious drift was removed using a tighter EDIFF in VASP ($10^{-6}$~eV).
+This allowed us to directly test the impact of force convergence on final model performance, both for assessing the value of OC25 and for informing whether future dataset efforts require tighter convergence thresholds.